-2. What is the difference between Alternative Courses of Action (ACA) and Recommendation?
+2. What is the difference between Alternative Courses of Action (ACA) and Recommendations?

-As mentioned earlier, the purpose of the case study’s ACA aims to enumerate all possible solutions to the problem.
-It is not the stage where you state the “final” action that you deemed as the most appropriate to address the problem.
-The case study portion where you explicitly mention your “best” alternative is called the “Recommendation”.
+As mentioned earlier, the case study’s ACA aims to enumerate all possible solutions to the problem.
+It is not the stage where you state the “final” action you deem most appropriate to address the issue.
+The case study portion where you explicitly mention your “best” alternative is called the “Recommendation.”

-To help you understand the point above, let’s go back to our example about Delta Motors.
+To help you understand the point above, let’s return to our Delta Motors example.
 In our previous section, we have provided two ACA that can solve the problem, namely (1) developing a regular installment payment plan and (2) introducing a new motorcycle model.

 Suppose that upon careful analysis and evaluation of these ACA, you came up with ACA #2 as the more fitting solution to the problem.
-When you write your case study’s recommendation, you have to indicate the ACA you have chosen and your reasons for selecting it.
+When you write your case study’s recommendation, you must indicate the ACA you chose and your reasons for selecting it.

 Here’s an example of the Recommendation of the case study:

-Introducing new motorcycle models that feature popular designs and more efficient engines to entice different types of customers is the most auspicious alternative course of action that Delta Motors can implement to bounce back its quarterly revenues and keep up with the competitive market.
-This creates a strong impression on the public of how the company is dedicated to promoting high-quality motorcycles that can withstand changes in consumer preferences and market trends.
+Introducing new motorcycle models that feature popular designs and more efficient engines to entice different types of customers is the most promising alternative course of action that Delta Motors can implement to bounce back its quarterly revenues and keep up with the competitive market.
+This creates a strong impression on the public of the company’s dedication to promoting high-quality motorcycles that can withstand changes in consumer preferences and market trends.
 Furthermore, this action proves that the company is continuously evolving to offer a variety of alternative models to suit everyone’s tastes.
 With proper promotion, these models can rekindle the company’s popularity in the automotive and motorcycle industry.